davidchan125/davidchan125/README.md

-Hi, I'm David, a research associate at the University of Westminster!
+Hi, I'm David, a research associate in knowledge representation at the University of Westminster!

 The most recent accessible project I have contributed to is called ΣMARTEST (pronounced _sum-artest_), which is accessible [here](https://smartestknowledge.org/).
 If you are interested in trying out graph-based learning, please sign up as a student and try it out.
 We really appreciate feedback!